How to Fix Image Colors for Reading in C# | IronOCR

 Frequently Asked Questions

-How can I enhance image colors for OCR in .NET C#?
+How can I fix poor image colors that affect OCR accuracy?